 The red grape variety comes from France.
-Synonyms grouped alphabetically by country are Capbreton Rouge, Chauche Noir, Cruchenton Rouge, Sémillon Rouge, Troussé, Trousseau, Troussot, Trusiaux(France); Abrunhal, Bastardinha, Bastardinho, Bastardo, Tinta Lisboa(Portugal); Bastardillo Chico, Bastardo, Carnaz, Donzelino de Castille, Godello Tinto, María Ordoña, Maria Ordoñez, Maturana Tinta, Maturana Tinto, Maturano, Merenzao, Pinot Gris de Rio Negro, Roibal, Tinta, Tintilla, Tintollo Borgolona, Verdejo, Verdejo Negro(Spain).
-Despite apparently suggesting synonyms or morphological No similarities with the varieties Alfrocheiro.
-Cabernet pepper.
-Castelão Francês.
-Donzelinho Tinto.
-Pinot Noir.
-Tinta de Lisboa or Tressot Noir be confused.
-Trousseau Noir is not mutation of the white variety Maturana Blanca,
+Synonyms grouped alphabetically by country are Capbreton Rouge, Chauche Noir, Cruchenton Rouge, Sémillon Rouge, Terret d'Afrique, Troussé, Trousseau, Troussot, Trusiaux(France); Abrunhal, Bastardinha, Bastardinho, Bastardo, Tinta Lisboa(Portugal); Bastardillo Chico, Bastardo, Carnaz, Donzelino de Castille, Godello Tinto, María Ordoña, Maria Ordoñez, Maturana Tinta, Maturana Tinto, Maturano, Merenzao, Pinot Gris de Rio Negro, Roibal, Tinta, Tintilla, Tintollo Borgolona, Verdejo, Verdejo Negro(Spain).
+It must not be confused with the varieties Alfrocheiro, Cabernet Pepper, Castelão Francês, Donzelinho Tinto, Pinot Noir, Tinta de Lisboa or Tressot Noir, despite the fact that they appear to have synonyms or morphological similarities.
+Trousseau Noir is not a mutation of the white variety Maturana Blanca.

-The exact origin is most likely in Eastern France in law, where it was first mentioned in 1732 under the name Troussot.
-How to get from there Spain and Portugal reached is unknown, in any case it has been cultivated there for many centuries under many different names.
-That the Portuguese Bastardo was identical was by the ampelographer Alexandre P. Odart (1778-1866) had already been claimed in 1854.
-According to 2007 DNA analysis there is one Parent-offspring relationship to the Savagnin Blanc variety (Traminer).
-Are likely Chenin Blanc and Sauvignon Blanc Twins (same parents).
+The exact origin is most likely in Eastern France in the Jura, where it was first mentioned in 1732 under the name Troussot.
+How it got from there to Spain and Portugal is unknown, but it has been cultivated there under many different names for many centuries.
+The fact that the Portuguese Bastardo is identical had already been claimed by the ampelographer Alexandre P. Odart (1778-1866) in 1854.
+According to DNA analyses carried out in 2007, there is a parent-offspring relationship with the Savagnin Blanc(Traminer) variety.
+Presumably Chenin Blanc and Sauvignon Blanc are twins (same parents).